A logarithm law for nonautonomous systems fastly converging to equilibrium and mean field coupled systems: Application to asymptotically autonomous systems

 In this section we show an example of application of Theorem \ref{main} to a family of solenoidal maps forming a nonautonomous system.
-Such family is also an eventually autonomous system in the sense of \cite{Ash}.
-Solenoidal maps are known to have a fractal attractor whose dimension can vary, depending on the map's contraction and expansion rates.
+Such a family is also an eventually autonomous system in the sense of \cite{Ash}.
+Solenoidal maps are known to have a fractal attractor whose dimension can vary, depending on the map's contraction and expansion rates (see Figure 1).

 The same can be said for the local dimension of the unique physical invariant measure.
 To keep the treatment short and avoid technicalities, we choose a relatively simple family of such maps where the maps vary in time only on the second coordinate.
-We hence consider a family $F_i$ of solenoidal maps.
+We therefore consider a family $F_i$ of solenoidal maps.
 Each element of $F_i$ is a $C^{2}$ map $F_i:X\rightarrow X$ where $X=\mathbb{S}^{1}\times D^{2}$ the filled torus, and $F_i$ is a skew product

 where $T: \mathbb{S}^{1} \longrightarrow \mathbb{S}^{1}$ and $G_i:X\longrightarrow D^{2}$ are smooth maps.
 We suppose the map $T:\mathbb{S}^{1}\rightarrow \mathbb{S}^{1}$ to be $C^{3}$, expanding \footnote{There is $\alpha <1$ such that $\forall x \in \mathbb{S}^{1}$, $|T_{0}^{\prime }(x)|\geq \alpha ^{-1}>1$.} of degree $q$, giving rise to a map $[0,1]\rightarrow \lbrack 0,1]$, which we denote by $\Tilde{T}$ \ and whose branches will be denoted by $\Tilde{T}_{i}$, $i\in \lbrack 1,..,q]$.
 We make the following assumptions on the $G_i:$